MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

      ![image](./Images/Lab03/image39.svg)

-1. Select the **+** to add a new action to the calculation model.
+9. Select the **+** to add a new action to the calculation model.

      ![image](./Images/Lab03/image40.svg)

-1. Select **Report** on the list of Available actions
+10. Select **Report** on the list of Available actions

     ![image](./Images/Lab03/image41.svg)

-1. A new action is added to the Calculation model.
+11. A new action is added to the Calculation model.
 Select that action to configure it.

      ![image](./Images/Lab03/image42.svg)

-1. The fields are explained below.
+12. The fields are explained below.

     - The **Category name** is used for identifying the action in the calculation model.
     - The **Emission report value** is used to identify which field should be used to retrieve the value used in the emission calculation.
 In this scenario, the Output variable from the Estimation factor action is used.

-    >[!NOTE] **Note**: In this scenario, the Unit is automatically selected based on the Unit type of the Output variable from the Estimation factor node
+    **Note**: In this scenario, the Unit is automatically selected based on the Unit type of the Output variable from the Estimation factor node

     - The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
     - The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 In this scenario, Alex and Wide World Importers may not know which electric grid a vehicle was charged on or the energy source, so Alex chooses the US Average emission factor to provide the estimated emissions.

-1. Populate the Report action with the following data:
+13. Populate the Report action with the following data:

     (1) **Category name**: kWh \* EF